aimino/imagemagic-mcp/README.md

 - `blur_image`: Blur an image using ImageMagick
 - `grayscale_image`: Convert an image to grayscale using ImageMagick
 - `get_image_info`: Get detailed information about an image (format, dimensions, file size, etc.)
+- `apply_filter`: Apply various image filters and effects using ImageMagick

 ### MCP Server Configuration